nohead13/lhv-test-task/manual_test_cases.md

 #### Test 9: Check calculator with wrong input text into "Downpayment" and "Residual value"

-💡 **Tip:** *Could be automated*
+💡 **Tip:** *Should be automated*
 1. Open LHV page
 2. Move leasing calculator
-3. Default values prefilled for "Price of the vehicle", "Downpayment", "Interest", "Residual value"
+3. Check default values prefilled for "Price of the vehicle", "Downpayment", "Interest", "Residual value"
 4. Put text input: (example: abc!)
    * Into "Downpayment" percentage => **Expected** : Calculation not changed, currency value changed to zero.
    * Into "Downpayment" currency value => **Expected** : Calculation not changed, percentage value equal to zero.